aredn/documentation/arednGettingStarted/installing_firmware.rst

 If your Mikrotik device has "Protected Routerboot" enabled, then you will need to disable it before proceeding.
 Use the manufacturer's instructions to connect to your device and display the RouterOS web interface or command line.
 Navigate to *System > Routerboard > Settings > Boot Device* to uncheck or deselect ``Protected Routerboot``.
 Click the *Apply* button, then you should be able to power down the device and continue with the steps in the AREDN |trade| firmware install checklist.

 Install Preparation
   - Download *both* of the appropriate Mikrotik *factory* and *sysupgrade* files from the AREDN |trade| website.
-Rename the initramfs-kernel file to ``rb.elf`` and keep the *sysupgrade* **bin** file available for later.
+Rename the *initramfs-kernel* file to ``rb.elf`` and keep the *sysupgrade* **bin** file available for later.

   - Set your computer’s Ethernet network adapter to a static IP address on the subnet you will be using for the new device.
 This can be any network number of your choice, but it is recommended that you use the 192.168.1.x subnet.
-Using the 192.168.1.x network on your **PXE** server will avoid changing IP addresses on your computer during the install process.
+Using the 192.168.1.x network on your server will avoid having to change IP addresses on your computer during the install process.
 AREDN |trade| firmware uses the 192.168.1.x network once it is loaded, so using it all the way through the process will simplify things for you.
 For example, you can give your computer a static IP such as 192.168.1.10 with a netmask of 255.255.255.0.
 You can choose any number for the fourth octet, as long as it is *not* within the range of DHCP addresses you will be providing as shown below.

-  - Connect an Ethernet cable from your computer to the network switch as described and shown in the graphic at the top of this document, then connect another cable from the LAN port of the PoE adapter to the switch.
+  - Connect an Ethernet cable from your computer to the network switch as described at the top of this document, then connect another cable from the LAN port of the PoE adapter to the switch.
 Finally connect an Ethernet cable from the *POE* port to the node, but leave the device powered off for now.
 If you are flashing a device which uses a separate power adapter (such as a *Mikrotik hAP ac* family device), connect the last Ethernet cable from the switch to the device's WAN port [1].

-PXE Boot: *Linux Procedure*
+Linux Procedure
+  If you are using a Linux or MacOS computer, use the following steps.

   1. Create a directory on your computer called ``/tftp`` and copy the ``rb.elf`` file there.

   2. Determine your computer’s Ethernet *interface name* with ``ifconfig``.
 It will be the interface you set to 192.168.1.10 above.
 You will use this interface name in the command below as the name after ``-i`` and you must substitute your login user name after ``-u`` below.
 Use a ``dhcp-range`` of IP addresses that are also on the same subnet as the computer: for example 192.168.1.100,192.168.1.200 as shown below.